-The Mission of Recovery Innovations is to "create opportunities and environments that that empower people to recover, to success in accomplishing their goals and to reconnect to themselves, other, and meaning and purpose in life."
-In Riverside County we are honored to partner with the Riverside County Department of Mental Health to provide several of such recovery opportunities.
+The Mission of Recovery Innovations is to "create opportunities and environments that empower people to recover, to succeed in accomplishing their goals and to reconnect to themselves, others, and meaning and purpose in life".
+In Riverside County Recovery Innovations are honored to partner with the Riverside County Department of Mental Health to provide several of such recovery opportunities.

-Western and Mid County Peer Support and Resource Centers.
+Western and Mid-County Peer Support and Resource Centers.

-At the Peer Centers, we are a Peer Support Community, where those of us who came here for services and those of us, who work here, are people in recovery!
-We offer a welcoming and friendly recovery environment in which people can feel comfortable while perusing wellness.
-Our team of recovery coaches provides support to empower others to reach their wellness goals.
+The Peer Centers are a Peer Support Community, where those of us who came here for services, and those of us who work here, are all people in recovery!
+The Centers offer a welcoming and friendly recovery environment in which people can feel comfortable while pursuing wellness.
+The team of recovery coaches provides support to empower others to reach their wellness goals.

-Our Centers are a doorway where people can walk in and participate in recovery education classes, engage in community activities, access information utilizing the resource center and connect to a recovery coach to develop wellness goals and plans to achieve them.
+The Western and Mid-County Centers are a doorway where people can walk in and participate in recovery education classes, engage in community activities, access information utilizing the resource center and connect to a recovery coach to develop wellness goals and plans to achieve them.

-- Recovery Education: Within our centers, classes are offered daily, and are taught by staff and community partners.
+- Recovery Education: Classes are offered daily, and are taught by staff and community partners.
 Participants are encouraged to contribute their skills to leading classes as well.
 Individuals are encouraged to participate in recovery classes and activities, where people can practice wellness in all its dimensions: Social, Emotional, Intellectual, Occupational, Spiritual, Physical, Financial, Recreation, Home, and Community.
-In the larger community, individuals educate the public on mental health recovery in order to decrease stigma by participating in Community Health Fairs and events and sharing their journey of recovery - Community Integration: Our ultimate goal at the Peer Support and Resource Services Center is to see each participant achieve a greater level of independence and involvement within the community.
-Each month, we provide opportunities to participate in free or low-cost community events.
-Through these events, participants are encouraged to explore personal interests, engage in new experiences, develop friendships, and discover welcoming places that will increase their quality of life. - Resource Center: Our centers are equipped with computers that utilize Microsoft Office applications and have Internet access.
+In the larger community, individuals educate the public on mental health recovery in order to decrease stigma by participating in Community Health Fairs and events and sharing their journey of recovery - Community Integration: The ultimate goal at the Peer Support and Resource Services Center is to see each participant achieve a greater level of independence and involvement within the community.
+Each month, opportunities are offered to participate in free or low-cost community events.
+Through these events, participants are encouraged to explore personal interests, engage in new experiences, develop friendships, and discover welcoming places that will increase their quality of life. - Resource Center: The centers are equipped with computers that utilize Microsoft Office applications and have Internet access.
 Participants are encouraged to use the resource center to find information according to their own needs and goals. - Peer Support: From the moment a person walks through the door, they witness their fellow peers greeting guests, volunteering at the receptionist desk, answering phones, and teaching recovery classes.
-In addition, 94% of our staff have lived experience with mental health and are a great demonstration that recovery is possible.
+In addition, 94% of the staff have lived experience with mental health issues and are a great demonstration that recovery is possible.
 Staff and program participants partner to create a culture where each person's talents, skills, and abilities are valued and used to encourage others.
 Participants are encouraged to develop relationships and support networks with each other to move their recovery journey forward.

-We also assist individuals in connecting with community resources and supports, in order to promote community integration, physical wellness, and social participation.
+The Centers also assist individuals in connecting with community resources and supports, in order to promote community integration, physical wellness, and social participation.
 Examples of these resources include but are not limited to: